justnonamenoname/lifeticle/readme.md

 Informational theories attempting to explain phenomenal consciousness do not answer the question of why you live in this brain and not in another; this requires a physical connection with the brain, and a physical connection requires a physical object.
 Qualia without the so-called observer lead to the same problem - why do you live the life of this brain and not another?
-The absence of a so-called observer leads to the problem of temporal binding - why qualia experienced in the past continue to be felt in the future.
+The absence of the so-called observer leads to the problem of temporal binding - why do qualia from the past continue to be experienced in the future?
 The question includes both movement in space on a moving planet and connections between frames of phenomenal consciousness, including sleep and anesthesia.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/time.png" width="400">
 To say that the particle lifeticle, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
-The idea of an emergent carrier of consciousness has problems: a contradiction in what would happen if some particle were replaced.
+The idea of the emergentness of the carrier of consciousness has problems: contradiction - what would happen if some particle is replaced.
 If two brains have two identical emergent carriers of consciousness, then we again arrive at the brain selection problem.
 If particles are replaced with others having the same emergence, the carrier of consciousness would stop receiving qualia, which contradicts the idea of emergence.
-Emergence is about properties that can be obtained through modeling.
-The identity of the consciousness carrier is not about properties, but about what physically constitutes the carrier.
+Emergentness is about properties that can be obtained through modeling.
+Identity to the carrier of consciousness is not about properties, but about what the carrier physically is.
 The ability to create an identity implies the possibility of creating an identical one, which means no difference exists between them and leads to the problem of how the brain selects between them.
 The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
 Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.